Environmental & Toxic Exposure

 Are these cases viable as individual claims, or do they need to be class actions?

 Both routes can work depending on the facts.
 Individual cases work where damages are well-defined and the source is identifiable.
 Coordinated proceedings (JCCPs and MDLs) and class actions work where many households face similar harm from a common source.
-We evaluate each situation on its specifics.
+Counsel evaluate each situation on its specifics.

 What if my contamination has been going on for years?